aws-actions/configure-aws-credentials/README.md

 | Branch | GITHUB_REF |
 | Commit | GITHUB_SHA |

 _Note: all tag values must conform to [the requirements](https://docs.aws.amazon.com/STS/latest/APIReference/API_Tag.html).
-Particularly `GITHUB_ACTOR` or `GITHUB_WORKFLOW` will be truncated and if they contain invalid charcters, they will be replaced with an '*'._
+Particularly, `GITHUB_WORKFLOW` will be truncated if it's too long.
+If `GITHUB_ACTOR` or `GITHUB_WORKFLOW` contain invalid charcters, the characters will be replaced with an '*'._

 ## License Summary